nxhuy-github/k8s-note/terraform.md

         - useful when we have **existing** resources that were **not** created by Terraform, and we want to manage them with Terraform going forward.

 ## Terraform: the meaning of "Authoritative" and "Non-Authoritative" in GCP IAM policy
-Basically it means, if a role is bound to a set of IAM identities and you want to add one more identity, **Authoritative** one will require you to specify all the old identities again, otherwise old identities will be removed from the role. **Non-authoritative** is the opposite.
+Basically it means(c.f [this](https://stackoverflow.com/a/70253521/12127115)), if a role is bound to a set of IAM identities and you want to add one more identity, **Authoritative** one will require you to specify all the old identities again, otherwise old identities will be removed from the role. **Non-authoritative** is the opposite.
 Let check an example
 ```terraform
 # project
 data "google_project" "project" {}